 This is your life and your wellbeing.
 Your relationship with food affects your mind, body and spirit.
 Ask yourself how much you really value yourself – if you’re worth it.
 Are you treating yourself and your body in ways that promote long-term emotional and physical health?
 If not, investing in therapy is the first step to breaking those patterns.
 It may be the best and most sustainable decision you ever make.

 Many people come to BPS having worked with other therapists who were not trained in treating eating issues or who they couldn’t relate with – which is a waste of time and money.
-At BPS, we’ll conduct an initial assessment and match you with a therapist who is trained and experienced in treating eating issues and whose personality is a good match with yours.
+At BPS, we’ll conduct a increase the likelihood of a good fit, BPS offers an online therapist directory and match you with a therapist who is trained and experienced in treating eating issues and whose personality is a good match with yours.
 Once you find that good match, making a commitment to yourself is the investment of a lifetime – imagine being much happier and healthier on a regular basis and ask yourself what that is worth.

 If money still is an issue, you can talk with your BPS therapist to see if they work on a sliding scale.